kevinmutwiri/soft-skills/week1/techResources/README.md

 [This 6-minute video](https://www.youtube.com/watch?v=PQBehKw-NQM) is a great beginner’s tutorial.
 The video focuses on the technical basics of how to use the app to schedule, invite folks to, and lead, a meeting.

 If you are already a pro and know how to use Zoom, watch it anyway—it will reinforce your knowledge and we bet you’ll still learn a few more hacks.

+## Video Conferencing Tools—Google Meet

+[This 5-minute video](https://www.youtube.com/watch?v=ztyHfVLcp24&t=1s) takes us through each step of hosting a meeting in Google Meet.
+Yes, we see you, self-acclaimed-Google-Meet-guru 😎 You, too, should watch the video!
+You will learn something new and, worst case scenario, it will reaffirm your skills and self-proclaimed crown.